anjjriit/view-maker/README.md

 a crud application from scratch in very little time.

-ViewMaker's commands give you a lot of flexibility because you can use it to create the parts you need separately or all at once through our make:foundation command.
+ViewMaker's commands give you a lot of flexibility because you can use it to create the parts you need separately or all at once through our [make:foundation artisan command](#makefoundation).
 It will opimize your workflow.

 VeiwMaker's [make:foundation artisan command](#makefoundation) puts it all together for you.
 It creates a model from scratch with corresponding migration, routes, controllers and views, forming a basic crud app, with searchable,